Identification of the theory of multidimensional orthogonal polynomials with the theory of symmetric interacting Fock spaces with finite dimensional one particle space: The polynomial algebra

-the complex polynomial algebra in the commuting indeterminates $(X_j)_{j\in D}$ with the $*$--algebra structure uniquely determined by the prescription that the $X_j$ are self-adjoint.
-In the present paper $d$ will be fixed and in the following it will be frequently omitted from the notations, in particular we will simply write ${\cal P}$ instead of ${\cal P}_d$ or ${\cal P}_D$.\\ Unless otherwise specified, algebras and vector spaces will be complex.\\ For any vector space $V$ we denote $\mathcal{L}(V)$ the algebra of linear maps of $V$ into itself.\\ For $F=\{1,\dots,m\}\subset D$ and $v=(v_1,\dots,v_m)\in \mathbb{C}^m$ we will use the notation:
+Throughout the present paper, for any $m\in\mathbb N$, $\mathbb{C}^m$ (resp. $\mathbb{R}^m$) will denote the $m$--dimensional complex (resp. real) vector space referred to the canonical basis denoted in both cases ($e_j$) $(j\in \{1,\dots,m\})$ and the term {\it coordinates} will be referred to this basis.
+Unless otherwise specified, algebras and vector spaces will be complex.
+Let $D:=\{1,\dots,d\}$ ($d\in\mathbb N$) be a finite set and denote

+the complex polynomial algebra in the commuting indeterminates $(X_j)_{j\in D}$ with the\\ $*$--algebra structure uniquely determined by the prescription that the $X_j$ are self-adjoint.
 The principle of identity of polynomial states that a polynomial is identically zero if and only if all its coefficients are zero.
 This is equivalent to say that the generators $X_j$ ($j\in D$) are algebraically independent.
-These generators will also be called {\it coordinates}.\\ A \textit{monomial of degree} $n\in \mathbb N$ is by definition any product of the form
+These generators will also be called {\it coordinates}.\\ By definition $\mathcal P$ has an identity, denoted $1_{\mathcal P}$, and